 Keyword lists are helpful, but be cautious of comparing budget numbers since they’ll all be estimates.

-The three keys of competitive analysis are:
+3 keys to competitive analysis

-• Understand who your real competition is.
+- Understand who your real competition is.
 The businesses you think are your direct competition might be a lot bigger or a lot smaller than you think.
 Plus, there may be other competitors out there you weren’t aware existed.

-• Know where they’re putting their focus.
+- Know where they’re putting their focus.
 Identifying the keywords and messaging your competition uses can show you, for example, if they’ve chosen a particular pain point to drill into, a specific value proposition to push, or a particular audience segment.
 It can give you insight into their business and inspire ideas for your own.

-You can either try to compete, undercut their other efforts or otherwise navigate around their actions.
+You can either try to compete, undercut their other efforts, or otherwise navigate around their actions.

 Larger campaigns can have hundreds — or even thousands — of ads, and managing those accounts can require a team of professionals to ensure that your ad spend is being spent appropriately.
-(We’ve helped companies from Verizon Digital Media to California State University, Northridge do just that.)

 Testing ads & analyzing performance